Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 ### Identify Scenarios

 In this context, client.tsp means the entrance for TypeSpec compilation. @client means the defined sub client.

+In order to identify all possible scenarios, I have tried to use combination methodology, you may read the below details part from more context, but the result turns out LoadTesting case and Purview case are all the possible ones.

+<details open></summary>How to identify all possible scenarios</summary>

 In order to cover as much cases as possible, we will need to identify all possible scenarios.
 But if we are trying to do that in the way of summarizing of all the cases we have met, this never ends.
 Because we don't know if the next one will be using something different, and we will be unprepared.
 However, we can take from the describe ability that TypeSpec can provide perspective, because as long as the service is described with TypeSpec, it can not go beyond the scope.